sewenew/redis-plus-plus/README.md

 #### Exception

-If any of `Pipeline`'s method throws an exception, the `Pipeline` object enters an invalid state.
+If any of `Pipeline`'s method throws an exception other than `ReplyError`, the `Pipeline` object enters an invalid state.
 You CANNOT use it any more, but only destroy the object, and create a new one.

 #### Thread Safety